-The language an agency uses in any given document will affect whether or not a court will consider it to be bound thereby.
-Using words such as "must," "shall," or "will" increases the probability that a court will find a document binding on the agency.
-By contrast, characterizing a document as an "FAQ" or "internal manual" decreases that probability.
+The language an agency uses in any given document will affect whether or not a court will consider the agency to be bound by the document.
+Using words such as "must," "shall," or "will" increases the probability that a court will find a document binding on the agency.23 By contrast, characterizing a document as an "FAQ" or "internal manual" decreases that probability.
+Furthermore, including disclaimer language that states that the document does not confer any procedural or substantive rights or benefits also decreases that probability.24